Coherently amplifying photon production from vacuum with a dense cloud of accelerating photodetectors

-One approach to solving this master equation begins with the Holstein-Primakoff (H-P) transformation $J^+ = b^{\dag} \sqrt{2j - b^{\dag}b}$, $J^- = \sqrt{2j - b^{\dag}b} b$, which maps the collective spin operators $J^\pm$ to the bosonic creation and annihilation operators $b^{\dag}$, $b$ \cite{Holstein}.
+One analyical approach to solving the above master equation (but with independent damping replaced by collective damping \cite{chitra2015}--see below) begins with the Holstein-Primakoff (H-P) transformation $J^+ = b^{\dag} \sqrt{2j - b^{\dag}b}$, $J^- = \sqrt{2j - b^{\dag}b} b$, which maps the collective spin operators $J^\pm$ to the bosonic creation and annihilation operators $b^{\dag}$, $b$ \cite{Holstein}.
 In the large $j=N/2$ limit, the collective spin of the $N$ TLSs is approximated as a single harmonic oscillator, with Hamiltonian (\ref{spinrwa}) mapped to $\hbar\sqrt{N} \lambda (a^{\dag} b^{\dag} + ab)$.
-This coincides with the RWA Hamiltonian that was used in Ref. \cite{Wang} to describe the oscillatory UE for a system comprising a photodetector coupled to a cavity electromagnetic field in the single mode approximation, with the detector's internal degrees of freedom modeled as a harmonic oscillator, and the oscillator detector's center of mass oscillating at a frequency $\Omega_m$ that matches the sum of the cavity frequency and detector internal frequency.
+This coincides with the RWA Hamiltonian that was used in Ref. \cite{Wang} to describe the oscillatory acceleration for a system comprising a photodetector coupled to a cavity electromagnetic field in the single mode approximation, with the detector's internal degrees of freedom modeled as a harmonic oscillator, and the detector's centre of mass oscillating at a frequency $\Omega_{\mathrm{m}}$ that matches the sum of the cavity frequency and detector internal frequency.
 This system describes a nondegenerate parametric amplification process, with cavity-detector photon pairs produced from the vacuum via mechanical pumping.
-Including cavity and detector damping and solving analytically the corresponding master equation for the above bosonic Hamiltonian, the average cavity photon number in the long time limit is $\langle a^{\dag}a\rangle = 4\gamma_d N \lambda^2/ (\gamma_c + \gamma_d)(\gamma_c \gamma_d -4N\lambda^2)$.
-Note that the system exhibits a parametric instability when the effective coupling strength $\sqrt{N} \lambda$ exceeds the value $\sqrt {\gamma_c \gamma_d}/2$.
-While such an instability indicates a breakdown of the above H-P derived approximation method, it does point to the possible existence of an enhanced vacuum photon production phase for $N>N_{\mathrm{crit}}=\gamma_c\gamma_d/(4\lambda^2)$ in the original cavity-TLSs model dynamics given by equations (\ref{hamilton}--\ref{lindblad}), where there is no such instability.
+Including cavity and detector damping and solving analytically the corresponding master equation for the above bosonic Hamiltonian, the average cavity photon number in the long time limit is $\langle a^{\dag}a\rangle = 4\gamma_{\mathrm{d}} N \lambda^2/[(\gamma_{\mathrm{c}} + \gamma_{\mathrm{d}})(\gamma_{\mathrm{c}} \gamma_{\mathrm{d}} -4N\lambda^2)]$.
+Note that the system exhibits a parametric instability when the effective coupling strength $\sqrt{N} \lambda$ exceeds the value $\sqrt {\gamma_{\mathrm{c}} \gamma_{\mathrm{d}}}/2$.
+While such an instability indicates a breakdown of the above H-P derived approximation method, it does point to the existence of an enhanced vacuum photon production phase for $N>N_{\mathrm{crit}}=\gamma_{\mathrm{c}}\gamma_{\mathrm{d}}/(4\lambda^2)$ in the original cavity-TLSs model dynamics given by equations (\ref{hamilton}--\ref{lindblad}), where there is no such instability \cite{Kirton3}.
+In the following analysis, we will continue to use the definition $N_{\mathrm{crit}}=\gamma_{\mathrm{c}}\gamma_{\mathrm{d}}/(4\lambda^2)$ also for the independent damping master equation (\ref{lindblad}); as we show in Supplementary Note 2, a cumulant expansion analysis of this equation establishes that $N_{\mathrm{crit}}$ delineates different phases of photon production.